jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 Cable’s **Advanced Cybernetics** power gives all your equipment everywhere the (X-Men) team affiliation for a turn.
 This makes it so you can play any equipment even if you don’t have a character that matches the equipment’s printed team affiliation.

+---

+Q: Question about Cables LV2 ability **Time Travel** is that super power basically like a board reset?
+I know it says KO'ed pile, hand, and removed, and all other cards on there side, meaning cards in play, resource row?
+Just wanted to double check on the cards in there side part.

+A:

 ## [Cable](http://vs.tcgbrowser.com/images/cards/big/mnb-045.jpg) (SC)
 *Set: The Marvel Battles*